 Neonicotinoids:

 In spite of the widespread use of the neonicotinoid class of insecticide, only 5.2% of samples (n = 33) were contaminated with detectable levels (for limits of detection (LOD) see Table 1 and S1) of neonicotinoid pesticide residues.
 These samples came predominantly from Nebraska in the corn belt, and specialty crop states (LA, FL, NJ and NY).
-The majority of positive samples (n = 26) had one neonicotinoid residue, while 21% of the neonicotinoid contaminated samples had two different neonicotinoid residues (n = 7).
+The majority of positive samples (n = 26) had one neonicotinoid residue, while all the remaining neonicotinoid contaminated samples had two different neonicotinoid residues.
 The neonicotinoids found in samples included acetamiprid, clothianidin, imidacloprid, thiacloprid, and thiamethoxam (Table 1).
 Clothianidin and imidacloprid contributed more than 1,000 points to the HQ in at least one sample (Table 1).
 Of the clothianidin contaminated samples, 60% (n = 6) were from Nebraska.
 Five of those samples also contained thiamethoxam.
 Thus of the 10 pollen samples analyzed from Nebraska, only 40% were free of neonicotinoids, while 50% had two different neonicotinoid residues, resulting in a mean of 1.1 neonicotinoids detected per sample, higher than any other state (Fig. 5, F35,596=7.05, p < 0.0001).
 For the imidacloprid contaminated samples, 42.9% came from Florida, while 21.4% came from California and New Jersey.
 Florida had the next highest neonicotinoid mean of 0.375 detections per sample, significantly higher than all other surveyed states except Louisiana.

 Fungicides: